Maheshdh2000/Solution-for-Traffic-Congestion-For-Food-Delivery/README.md

 ==Help to access congested roads
 ==Electric Bikes can reduce delay

-3) Hire Trained and Proficient Diver
+3) Hire Trained and Proficient Driver
 ==Train Driver according to Traffic Congestion Situation ==It Should be physically fit.
 ==Offer drivers extra pay for taking alternate, less congested routes that may slightly extend their distance but reduce overall delivery time in traffic.